Privacy Practices

 C. Right to an Accounting of Disclosures

-You have the right to request an accounting of disclosures of your protected health information made by Glenwood.
-This right applies to disclosures for purposes other than treatment, payment of healthcare operations, and other disclosures we are permitted to make without your authorization as described in this Privacy Notice.
+You have the right to request an accounting of disclosures of your protected health information made by Glenwood, Inc. This right applies to disclosures for purposes other than treatment, payment of healthcare operations, and other disclosures we are permitted to make without your authorization as described in this Privacy Notice.

 You must submit your request for accounting in writing to our Privacy Officer.
 The request should specify the time period sought for the accounting.
-We are not required to provide accounting for disclosures that take place prior to April 14, 2003, nor for time periods exceeding six (6) years.
+We are not required to provide accounting for disclosures that take place prior to April 14, 2003, nor for time periods exceeding three (3) years.

 We will provide the first accounting you request without charge.
 Subsequent accounting requests will be subject to a reasonable fee for cost of production.